-Undergraduates must be Brandeis sophomores or juniors, from any academic program, when they apply.
+Undergraduates must be Brandeis sophomores or juniors, from any academic program, or "4+1" seniors continuing at Brandeis the following fall, when they apply.
 Graduate students must be enrolled in the Heller School for Social Policy and Management's Master in Public Policy (MPP) Program.
-To be eligible applicants must be available to intern for at least 8 weeks during the summer of 2022 and be continuing their studies at the University in the fall of 2022.
+To be eligible applicants must be available to intern for at least 8 weeks during the summer of 2024 and be continuing their studies at the University in the fall of 2024 (whether on campus or abroad).
 Additionally, we will be checking University conduct/discipline records.
 The presence of a record will not automatically eliminate you from the process, but please be prepared to address any concerns in your application and/or interview.
 International students with questions about their eligibility to receive the stipend should check with the International Students and Scholars Office.
+You do not need to be a US citizen to apply.